Cghlewis/data-mgmt-ed-research-book/_book/09-data-collection.md

 6. If there is an infinite number of response options for an item or the number of options is large, use an open-text box
     - If you can create a searchable field in your tool, allowing your participants to easily sift through all of the options, you absolutely should.
 Otherwise, use a text-box as opposed to having participants scroll through a large list of options
     - Consider adding examples of possible response options to clarify what you are looking for
-    - Using open-ended text boxes does not mean you can not regroup this information into categories later during a cleaning process.
+    - Using open-ended text boxes does not mean you cannot regroup this information into categories later during a cleaning process.
 It is just more time-consuming and requires interpretation and decision-making on the part of the data cleaner
 7. Only ask for one piece of information per question
     - For example, rather than asking "Please list the number of students in your algebra class and geometry class", split those into two separate questions so those questions download as two separate items in your dataset
     - This also includes more simple examples such as splitting first name and last name into two separate fields